Bhavyaa-G/OOPs/README.md

 - **Practical Example**:
   Designing an abstract `Payment` class with an abstract method `process_payment()` that is implemented by subclasses like `CreditCardPayment` and `PayPalPayment`.
 ---

-### **Conclusion**
-Through these concepts, Object-Oriented Programming provides a structured and modular approach to software development.
-By applying principles like encapsulation, inheritance, polymorphism, and abstraction, developers can write reusable, maintainable, and scalable code.
-This knowledge forms the foundation for designing efficient and robust applications.

----